netskopeoss/K8S-OpenShift-CloudExchange/README.md

     ```
     mongorestore --uri=$MONGO_CONNECTION_STRING --gzip  --archive=<dump-file> --drop;
     ```
-- Now that we have successfully restored the data, we can redeploy the actaul helm chart with the required values so that it will automatically detect change and bring the kubernetes resources in its desired state keeping the restored data persistent.
+- Now that we have successfully restored the data, we can redeploy the actual helm chart with the required values so that it will automatically detect change and bring the Kubernetes resources in its desired state keeping the restored data persistent.
   ```
   helm upgrade <release-name> . -n <namespace> -f <values-override-file>
   ```